cldershem/homelessgaffer/README.md

     - figure out pagedown editor wmd-button-bar
 - fix form css in general
 - comments vs discussion
-    - think wikipedia discussion page
+    - think wikipedia discussion pae
-- rename "page" to "pageTitle"
 - make it so you can import MAIL and not each individulal Mail_USERNAME
 - test unity and delete page and blog if solid
 - find word for create or edit if exists for unity new/edit/draft page